-EN SERGEJS BUIVIDS v.
+SERGEJS BUIVIDS v.
 THE AUGSTĀKĀ TIESA

 Interpretation: The exceptions to material scope of the Data Protection Directive (activities outside of EU law/processing operations “which concern public security, defense, State security and the activities of the State in areas of criminal law” + the household exception) must be interpreted narrowly but the derogation related to ‘journalistic activities’ must be interpreted broadly.
+Processing for Journalistic Purposes: ‘Journalistic activities’ are those which have as their purpose the disc

-Cited By
+Cited by

 - SMARANDA BARA ET AL. V. PRESEDINTELE CASEI NATIONALE DE ASIGURARI DE SANATATE (CNAS) ET AL., 1.10.2015 (“BARA”)